tapted/pub-dartlang/app/doc/package-layout.markdown

 each other's work.
 It also makes it easier to write tools that can automatically do stuff for us.

-When you build a Pub package, we have a set of conventions we encourage you to follow.
+When you build a Tavern package, we have a set of conventions we encourage you to follow.
 They describe how you organize the files and directories within your package, and how to name things.
 You don't have to have every single thing these guidelines specify.
 If your package doesn't have binaries, it doesn't